chirag-agrawal24/Expense-Tracking-System/README.md

 1. Navigate to the `dist` folder created by PyInstaller.
 2. Double-click on `run_app.exe` to launch the application.
 This eliminates the need to handle opening or closing the app separately.
+3. You can also create a shortcut for this exe file.

 #### To Recreate the Executable File